syntasso/kratix-docs/docs/main/05-reference/05-resources/05-updates.md

 will trigger the configure pipeline to run again, and resources outputted will replace all of the previously outputted resources in the StateStore.

-If an update to a resource changes the destination (e.g. the workflow outputs a different `/kratix/metadata/destination-selectors.yaml`) the change will be **ignored**.
+If an update to a resource changes the Destination (e.g. the Workflow outputs a different `/kratix/metadata/destination-selectors.yaml`) the change will be **ignored**.
 The destination selected at the first the workflow run is always used.
 To move a resource from one destination to another you can delete and